SterlWorld/sterlworld-site/README.md

 # SterlWorld — Official Website

-A fully custom-built production website for SterlWorld Entertainment LLC.
+A fully custom-built, interactive production website for SterlWorld Entertainment LLC.

 ## Overview
-This site serves as the central hub for the SterlWorld universe, featuring original IP, games, and studio updates.
-Built from scratch using HTML, CSS, and JavaScript, with a focus on performance, visual identity, and user experience.
+SterlWorld.com is the central hub for an original multimedia universe, designed to feel like an experience rather than a traditional website.
+It introduces users to the world through a cinematic entry sequence, dynamic visuals, and interactive navigation.

 ## Key Features
+- Cinematic loading and entry sequence ("Tap to Enter" experience)
+- Custom animated UI with a living starfield background
-- Multi-page responsive layout (Home, About, Contact, Projects)
+- Multi-page architecture (Home, About, Contact, Project pages)
-- Custom UI/UX design and animations
-- Integrated game and IP showcases (Pizza Dales and more)
+- Integrated IP showcase (Pizza Dales and future projects)
+- Responsive design for desktop and mobile
-- Continuous iteration and updates (600+ commits)
+- Continuous iteration and improvements (600+ commits)

 ## Tech Stack
 - HTML5
-- CSS3
+- CSS3 (custom animations, transitions)
-- JavaScript
+- JavaScript (UI logic, interactivity)
-- Git / GitHub version control
+- Git / GitHub for version control

 ## Development Approach
-This project is developed independently, handling:
+This project is fully developed independently, including:
-- Frontend architecture
+- Frontend architecture and structure
-- UI/UX design
+- UI/UX design and interaction design
+- Animation systems and transitions
-- Deployment and maintenance
+- Deployment and ongoing maintenance
-- Continuous iteration and improvements

 ## Status
 Actively maintained and evolving alongside the SterlWorld ecosystem.